MSU-Libraries/sandhill/README.md

 ### Configuration:
 In order to pass custom configurations to the Docker container, you will need to pass it environment values.
-You can either pass them in directly to the docker command (`DEBUG=1 docker-compose up`) or provide it an environment file, `./.env`.
+You can either pass them in directly to the docker command (`DEBUG=1 docker-compose up`) or provide them in an environment file, `./.env`.
 See [Docker's documentation](https://docs.docker.com/compose/env-file/) about the environment file.

 There are some default environment variable settings in [sandhill/sandhill.default_settings.cfg](sandhill/sandhill.default_settings.cfg); using the same variable names in the environment file will allow you to override those.

 #### Configuring email (optional):
 Sandhill has the ability to send emails based on a given error level.